Back to main site

 Overview of international instruments

-Currently, there are three prominent international instruments that engage the topic of cybercrime:(8)
+Currently, three prominent international instruments engage the topic of cybercrime:(24)

-• The 2001 Convention on Cybercrimes (Budapest Convention) is the first international treaty that seeks to address internet and computer crimes.
+• The 2001 Council of Europe Convention on Cybercrimes (Budapest Convention) is the first international treaty that seeks to address internet and computer crimes.
 Its main objective is to pursue a common criminal policy aimed at the protection of society against cybercrimes by adopting appropriate legislation and fostering international co-operation.
+It has been widely ratified by countries outside of Europe as well and served as a guide for the development of many domestic cybercrime laws in Africa.

-• The Additional Protocol to the Convention on Cybercrimes concerns the criminalisation of acts of a racist and xenophobic nature committed through computer systems.
+• The Council of Europe Additional Protocol to the Convention on Cybercrimes (Treaty No. 189) concerns the criminalisation of acts of a racist and xenophobic nature committed through computer systems.
 As an international legal instrument, the Protocol provides guidance and plays a key role in facilitating harmonisation across different legal regimes on the issue of specific forms of online speech.

 The rise in cybercrime laws